miladdavoodi9/global_weather_analysis/README.md

 Challenge:
   - Use citipy to randomly generate coordinates
   - Match coordinates to unique cities
-  - Perform weather check on each city and analyze weather differences
+  - Use OpenWeatherMap API to perform weather check on each city and analyze weather differences

  Objective:
   - Find correlation between weather specifics to geographic locations